 Be Yourself When You Write College Essays

-Original post made by Doing College on Jun 12, 2012
+Original post made by Doing College, another community, on Jun 12, 2012

 Dear Dr. LaScala,

 Our family reads your articles all the time.
 There is so much written about the college essay, we would like your thoughts on the subject.
 Our son will be tackling this task in the fall when he starts putting together his college applications.

 Loyal Reader in Alamo

 First off, NOW is the time for students to start thinking about their college application essays.
 By starting this summer, the task is less stressful.
 By understanding the process, it becomes less mysterious.
 By getting something on paper, it becomes less daunting.